astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 This focus on removing as many redundant calculations as possible results in very quick execution times.
 The images from the code examples were generated on a standard laptop in around 10 seconds.
-Such speed makes Scopesim suitable for use cases with short iteration times, such a quick look feasibility studies, e.g. "playing" with a science case, or advanced exposure time calculators.
+Such speed makes ScopeSim suitable for use cases with short iteration times, such a quick look feasibility studies, e.g. "playing" with a science case, or advanced exposure time calculators.
 At the other end of the scale, ScopeSim is also useful for generating simulated raw data needed during the development of instrument data reduction pipelines.
 As the ScopeSim engine takes its cues from the instrument packages, the fidelity of simulations is limited only the number and accuracy of the Effects listed in these packages.